On the hunt for a current account for your children? Here are our top picks for 11-18-year-olds.

 Your child can manage the account through text alerts, online, through the mobile banking app, in a branch or over the phone.

 You can open an account online or in a branch.
-If your child is under 16 you can open an account on their behalf.
+If your child is under 16, you need to open an account on their behalf.

 Barclays BarclayPlus (11-15)

-The account comes with a cash card or a contactless debit card.
-Barclays allows you to personalise your card with a photo.
+The account comes with a cash card or a Visa debit card, which Barclays allows you to personalise with a photo.

-With the cash card, you can withdraw £50 a day from cash machines, while the debit card allows you to shop in store and online and withdraw up to £300 from cash machines.
+With the cash card, the account holder can withdraw up to £50 a day from cash machines, while the debit card allows shopping in store and online, as well as daily ATM withdrawals of up to £300.

-Your child will need to bring ID which can be a passport or European National Identity Card and proof of address which can be a parent or guardian’s household bill or bank statement.
+A child will need to bring ID, which can be a passport or National Identity Card, while proof of address and identity is also required for the parent or guardian.

 HSBC MyAccount (11-17)

 The HSBC MyAccount is a current account for children aged 11 to 17.